opadalin/amp-23/README.md

 ### Swedish verison

 Nya konsulten på uppdraget vill visa vad hon går för.
 Den nya kunden har höga förväntningar.
 I ett nytt åtagande är det viktigt att leverera värde från start.
-Vi på Omegapoint är experter inom våra områden och med "Design Patterns as a First Line of Defence"-modellen tar vi hjälp av varandras expertis.
+Vi på Omegapoint är experter inom våra områden och med "Design Patterns as a First Line of Defence"-katalogen tar vi hjälp av varandras expertis.

-Med modellen kan vi snabbt bygga upp en anpassningsbar och säker lösning som är baserad på berövade koncept som vi vet kommer att fungera.
+Med cataloguelen kan vi snabbt bygga upp en anpassningsbar och säker lösning som är baserad på berövade koncept som vi vet kommer att fungera.
 Mitt mål är att öka kunskapen inom Omegapoint för design patterns eftersom jag tror det kommer inte bara lyfta bolaget utan även konsulten själv.

 ### English version

 The new consultant on the assignment wants to show what she's capable of.
 The new customer has high expectations.
 In a new commitment, it's important to deliver value from the start.
-At Omegapoint, we are experts in our fields, and with the "Design Patterns as a First Line of Defence"-model, we rely on each other's expertise.
+At Omegapoint, we are experts in our fields, and with the "Design Patterns as a First Line of Defence"-catalogue, we rely on each other's expertise.

-With the model, we can quickly build an adaptable and secure solution based on proven concepts that we know will work.
+With the catalogue, we can quickly build an adaptable and secure solution based on proven concepts that we know will work.
 My goal is to increase the knowledge of design patterns within Omegapoint, as I believe it will not only benefit the company, but also the consultant herself.